sdidi/api/README.md

 Using IDE:

-Run the project as: Spring Boot API and then test the calls with Postman plugin or curl.
+Run the project as: Spring Boot API and then test the API calls with Postman.

 Using command-line: